Sales-Based Rebate Design

 \section{Model}

-We consider a firm selling an indivisible product to a unit-mass continuum of consumers indexed by $i\in[0,1]$ at an exogenous market price $p$.
-Consumers have private valuations for the product, normally distributed around an \emph{uncertain quality} $v$ which reflects the average valuation of the product in the market.
-More precisely, we assume that the private valuation of consumer $i$ is of the form $v_i=v+\epsilon_i$, where $\epsilon_i\sim N(0,\sigma_\ep^2)$ represents the heterogeneous idiosyncratic tastes of the consumers, and the quality $v$ is drawn from a normal distribution $v\sim N(\theta,\sigma_\theta^2)$ known to both consumers and the firm.
-It is instructive to note the two sources of uncertainty in consumers' valuations: i) a \textit{systemic uncertainty} coming from the uncertainty in the realized quality (with variance $\sigma_\theta^2$), and ii) an \textit{idiosyncratic uncertainty} resulting from the diversity of consumers' tastes (with variance $\sigma_\ep^2$).
-This results in a total uncertainty of variance $\sigma^2=\sigma_\ep^2+\sigma_\theta^2$ and a distribution $v_i\sim N(\theta,\sigma^2)$ for consumers' valuations.
+We consider a firm selling an indivisible product to a unit-mass continuum of consumers indexed by $i\in[0,1]$ at an exogenous market price $p$.\footnote{We elaborate on this point later in the section.} Consumers are differentiated by their intrinsic valuation of the product.
+Product valuation of consumer $i$ is given by $v_i=v+\epsilon_i$, where the common component $v$ captures the objective/average quality of the product, and $\epsilon_i$ represents the subjective/taste-related preferences consumers may have for the product.

+Both the firm and consumers are uncertain about the average quality, sharing a common Gaussian prior belief $v\sim N(\theta,\sigma_\theta^2)$ on the quality of the product.
+Each consumer privately observes her own valuation, but cannot separate the common quality component from her idiosyncratic taste component, which we assume has a normal distribution $\epsilon_i\sim N(0,\sigma_\ep^2)$.

+The two sources of uncertainty in a consumer's valuation, that is, i) the uncertainty in the common quality (quantified with $\sigma_\theta$), and ii) an {idiosyncratic uncertainty} resulting from the diversity of tastes (parametrized with $\sigma_\ep$), yields a total uncertainty of variance $\sigma^2=\sigma_\ep^2+\sigma_\theta^2$, and hence an ex-ante distribution $v_i\sim N(\theta,\sigma^2)$ for consumers' valuations.

-An agent with valuation $v_i$ makes a purchase ($a_i=1$) if the utility of purchase, given by $u_i=v_i-p$, is higher than the utility of not buying ($a_i=0$), which is normalized to zero.
-This decision by each agent induces a \textit {sales volume} of size $\bar a(v)=\Prob [v_i>p|v]=\Phi(\frac{v-p}{\sigma_\ep})$ for a given realization $v$ of the quality.
-The expected sales volume can be written as
+When there is no reward program, an agent with valuation $v_i$ makes a purchase ($a_i=1$) if the utility of purchase, given by $u_i=v_i-p$, is higher than the utility of not buying ($a_i=0$), which is normalized to zero.
+This results in a \textit {sales volume} of size $\bar a(v)=\Prob [v_i>p|v]=\Phi(\frac{v-p}{\sigma_\ep})$ for a given realization $v$ of the average quality, where $\Phi(\cdot)$ denotes the CDF of the standard normal distribution.
+This yields an ex-ante expected sales volume of size